DNAstack/pacbio-trgt-pipeline/README.md

 miniwdl run /path/to/workflow.wdl -i /path/to/inputs.json
 ```

 Output and execution files will be located in a dated directory (e.g. named `20200704_073415_main`).
 When the workflow finishes successfully, it will output JSON (to stdout) specifying the full path to each output file.

-## Notes / To-Do's
+## Future work

-* Improve workflow by possibly adding an alignment step so that FASTQ can be an input.
-However, researchers cannot choose their own aligner
+* Add an optional alignment step so that FASTQ can be an input
 * Improve workflow by changing `repeat_id` to grep the ID in the `repeat.bed` file instead of feeding it a literal single string in order to loop over TRVZ to generate multiple pile-up images
-* Include an output gcs path?
-* Find test on files other than the [tutorial files](https://github.com/PacificBiosciences/trgt/tree/main/example)